-Our main result will yield Conjecture \ref{conj:zeta(3)} as a special case.
-Moreover we show that the probability measure $\frac34 \, (1-x^2) \, {\bf 1}_{\{ |x| <1 \} } \, \d x$ is actually the limiting distribution of a whole family of random homogeneous systems. $\Box$
+Our main result yields Conjectures \ref{conj:addario-berry} and \ref{conj:zeta(3)} as a special case.
+Moreover we show that the probability measure $\frac34 \, (1-x^2) \, {\bf 1}_{\{ |x| <1 \} } \, \d x$ is actually the limiting distribution of a whole family of random homogeneous systems. $\Box$ }